What Institutionally Accredited Means and Why It Matters to You

 Nor was there any common standard for what a degree indicated.
 Two different institutions might award master’s degrees for very different levels of achievement.
 In the worst cases, “diploma mills” essentially sold degrees without providing any learning or requiring any work.

 Eventually, colleges and universities within a region began to form their own accrediting agencies that evaluated members by an agreed-on set of standards.
-Seven of these regional accreditors survive today.
+Seven of these institutional accreditors survive today.

-For example, Southern New Hampshire University, like over 200 other colleges and universities in the northeast United States, is accredited by the New England Commission of Higher Education (NECHE).
+For example, along with 200 other colleges and universities, SNHU is accredited by NECHE, the New England Commission of High Education.

-What is the role of the regional accreditors today?
+What is the Role of the Institutional Accreditors Today?

-The 7 regional accreditors became more important with the passage of The Higher Education Act of 1965.
-As the U.S. Department of Education (USDE) developed financial aid programs, it needed to ensure students were spending that aid at quality institutions rather than at diploma mills.
-As the U.S. doesn’t have a central ministry of education like many other countries, USDE empowered the regional accreditors to make those assessments.
+The 7 institutional accreditors became more important with the passage of The Higher Education Act of 1965.
+As the U.S. Department of Education (DOE) developed financial aid programs, it needed to ensure students were spending that aid at quality institutions rather than at diploma mills.
+Because the U.S. doesn’t have a central ministry of education like many other countries, the DOE empowered the institutional accreditors to make those assessments.

-So, while it is still true that anyone can rent classroom space or put courses online and call it a college, only at regionally accredited institutions of higher education can students use federal financial aid resources.
-If a school loses its accreditation, it becomes ineligible to accept federal financial aid dollars and thus loses a primary source of revenue.
+So, while it is still true that anyone can rent classroom space or put courses online and call it a college, students can only use federal student aid at institutionally accredited colleges and universities.
+If a school loses its accreditation, it becomes ineligible to accept federal financial aid dollars and loses a primary source of revenue.

-This system of regional accreditation has several ripple effects:
+This system of institutional accreditation has several ripple effects:

-- State governments, foundations and other funders typically only make grants and scholarships to regionally accredited colleges and universities or to students and researchers affiliated with them.
+- State governments, foundations and other funders typically only make grants and scholarships to institutionally accredited colleges and universities or to students and researchers affiliated with them.

-- Graduate and professional school programs may require that applicants have a bachelor’s degree from a regionally accredited college or university.
+- Graduate and professional school programs may require that applicants have a bachelor’s degree from an institutionally accredited college or university.

-- A professional license in fields such as nursing or teaching usually requires a degree from a regionally accredited school.
+- A professional license in fields such as nursing or teaching usually requires a degree from an institutionally accredited school.

-Ultimately, regional accreditation provides public assurance about the quality of institutions, and it provides a mechanism for the institutions to evaluate themselves and to improve.
+Ultimately, institutional accreditation provides public assurance about the quality of institutions, and it provides a mechanism for the institutions to evaluate themselves and to improve.

-Each of the regional accrediting agencies uses a formal set of standards.
-They are somewhat different at each agency, though they are similar enough that they are all recognized by USDE, and students can generally transfer credits from one institution to another across regions.
+Each of the institutional accrediting agencies uses a formal set of standards.
+They are somewhat different at each agency, though they are similar enough that they are all recognized by DOE, and students may be able to transfer credits from one institution to another across regions.
 Students are encouraged to check with the registrar or admissions office of the school to which they intend to apply.

-For example, the standards may be more or less prescriptive at different agencies.
-One may require 120 credits for a bachelor’s degree program and another may recommend that standard and ask that a school provide a rationale for any variation.
+The standards may be more or less rigid at different agencies.
+For example, one may require 120 credits for a bachelor’s degree program and another may recommend that standard and ask that a school provide a rationale for any variation.

-You can see the specific regional accreditation standards here:
+You can see the organization-specific accreditation standards here: